TYPO3-svn-archive/install_packages/incoming/doc/README.txt

 1. About this package
 ******************************************

-Refer to PACKAGE.txt to get some short information about this package.

 If you are new to TYPO3 it's strongly recommended that you first download and import the "quickstart" package, that contains a fully functional site.